eventide-project/docs/user-guide/session.md

 - Once a connection is opened, it remains connected throughout the lifetime of the session, or until the database server resets or closes the connection
 - If a database connection is closed, it will be reconnected when the next database command is executed
 - Atomic transactions must be started and controlled explicitly (if they are used at all)
+- The database connection initialization data are provided to a session by the [Settings](./settings.md) class

 ## MessageStore::Postgres::Session Class